 However, it can affect anyone who is exposed to low temperatures (below freezing) - in particular, those who wear inadequate clothing.

-If you have underlying health problems such as narrowing of the arteries, mainly occurring in the legs (peripheral vascular disease) or diabetes, you have an increased risk of developing frostbite.
+If you have underlying health problems such as narrowing of the arteries, mainly occurring in the legs (peripheral arterial disease) or diabetes, you have an increased risk of developing frostbite.

 If you take certain medicines that narrow (constrict) your blood vessels, your risk is increased.
 Beta-blockers are a good example of this.